xDec0de/SkyUtils/README.md

 breaking, making sure that all features are robust and easy to use in the better way possible.
-A great example of this is how the whole command API changed in order to add a more minimalistic and simple approach to it, this **WON'T** happen once the first stable build of MCUtils gets released, so **don't panic!**
+A great example of this is how the whole command API changed in order to add a more minimalistic and simple approach to it, this **WON'T** happen once the first stable build of SkyUtils gets released, so **don't panic!**

-## Why should I use MCUtils?
+## Why should I use SkyUtils?
 (Documentation in progress)

-As previously mentioned, MCUtils is designed to make your plugin development process easier and faster, but, what does it actually offer?
+As previously mentioned, SkyUtils is designed to make your plugin development process easier and faster, but, what does it actually offer?
 Well...
 Here is the current list of features.